 From Our Blog: 6 Fun Fall Activities for Families

 What's your family's favorite way to celebrate fall?
-Chances are depending on where you live, fall weather can vary.
-It may be mild and sunny where you live, but it could also involve snow and cooler temperatures.
-This varied weather can make it challenging to think of and plan family-friendly activities for the season.
-Try these fun, indoor and outdoor ideas that will give you time for family bonding and will help support your child’s learning and development.
+The weather can vary, depending on where you live, which can make it challenging to plan family-friendly activities for the season.
+But we’ve got you covered!
+These fun indoor and outdoor ideas will give you time for family bonding and support your child’s learning and development.

-Visit a pumpkin patch and pick out a variety of mini pumpkins and gourds with your child.
-Once you get home, create a sorting game and have your child sort by color, shape, and size.
-You can also introduce the concept of comparison here, by having your child arrange the pumpkins and gourds from smallest to largest – and vice versa.
+Visit a pumpkin patch and pick out mini pumpkins and gourds with your child.
+At home, sort them together by color, shape, and size.
+You can talk about comparison here, too — help your child arrange the pumpkins and gourds from smallest to largest, and vice versa.

-What better time to go for a nature walk or hike than now?
 The leaves are changing color and the air is crisp, making it the perfect time to get out and explore.
-Set up a scavenger hunt and challenge your child to find and collect natural items as you walk, such as leaves, acorns, and pinecones, or things of a certain color.
+Set up a scavenger hunt and challenge your child to find and collect natural items, such as leaves, acorns, and pinecones, or things of a certain color.

-The same items you picked up on the scavenger hunt can be used as art supplies.
-Put them out, along with paper, paint, and glue, and see what your child creates!
-Leaves are especially versatile – show your child the different things you can do with them, like using crayons to create leaf rubbings, tracing them onto paper, or creating a nature collage.
+The same items from your scavenger hunt can double as art supplies.
+Put them out on the table with paper, paint, and glue, and see what your child creates!
+Leaves are especially versatile — show your child the different things you can do with them, like using crayons to make leaf rubbings, tracing them onto paper, or creating a nature collage.

-Help your child explore different textures and develop her fine motor skills and vocabulary by putting a collection of objects together in a bin or box for her to touch and examine.
-These objects can include dried ears of corn and/or kernels, dried beans, leaves, acorns, rocks, gourds, or mini pumpkins.
-Name each object and ask your child to describe how they feel.
-Then, add tools like tongs or scoops they can use to move the objects around.
-Provide additional containers so they can move objects from one container to another.
+Explore different textures with your child by putting a collection of objects together in a bin or box to touch and examine.
+Think: dried ears of corn and/or kernels, dried beans, leaves, acorns, rocks, gourds, or mini pumpkins (be aware of choking hazards).
+Name the objects and ask your child to describe how they feel.
+Use tongs, scoops, and additional containers to move the objects around.
+This activity is great for fine motor skill development and learning new vocabulary.

-Talk with your child about Thanksgiving and what it means to be thankful.
-Then, share what you’re both thankful for.
-Flip through magazines together to find pictures of each thing.
-Cut them out, glue them onto a piece of paper, and make a collage (if you don’t have magazines, draw pictures instead!).
-If your child knows how to write each letter, help sound out the words and write what each item is under its picture.
+Talk to your child about Thanksgiving and what it means to be thankful, and share what you’re both thankful for.
+Flip through magazines together to find pictures of each thing (or draw).
+Cut them out, glue them onto a piece of paper, and make a collage.
+If your child knows how to write, help them sound out the words and write each item’s name under its picture.

-This fall, no matter what the weather is like in your neck of the woods, there are plenty of educational activities that your child will enjoy.
+No matter where you live, there are plenty of educational and enjoyable fall activities.
 They’ll contribute to your child’s development by incorporating things like fine motor, language, cognitive, social, and emotional skills.
-And plus, they’re fun for the whole family!
+Plus, they’re fun for the whole family!

 Bright Horizons